PotHix/pothix.github.com/content/post/stats-jun-2018.md

   games, especially what is under the hood (not just to play them) you will have a good time reading this book.
 I'm a big fan of games and always try to build my own just for fun.
-The gaming industry is though, you will understand why by reading this book.
+The gaming industry is tough, you will understand why by reading this book.
 + [Zero to One: Notes on Startups, or How to Build the Future](https://amzn.to/2NSlbCf): A good one but I think I had high expectations.
 I recommend reading anyway, especially if you want to build a startup in the future (or already have one).